pyepics/epicsapps/doc/instruments.rst

 The Instrument File
 -----------------------

-By default all the information for definitions of your Instruments and their Positions are saved in a single file -- the Instruments file.
+All the information for definitions of your Instruments and their Positions are saved in a single file -- the Instruments file.
 This is an SQLite database file, though it uses the default extension of '.ein' (Epics INstruments).